voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 The service name of the master to restart after package installation or hiera.yaml changes.
-Note: You must pass master_service => 'puppetserver' for FOSS puppetserver Default: 'pe-puppetserver' for PE 2015.x, otherwise 'puppetmaster'
+Note: You must pass master_service => 'puppetserver' for FOSS puppetserver

 Default value: `$hiera::params::master_service`